enasequence/read_docs/retrieval/file-download.rst

 The ascp command line client is distributed as part of the Aspera connect high-performance transfer browser plug-in.

+Public data download requires a public key authentication file.
+This is provided in the Aspera command line client download package as the 'asperaweb_id_dsa.openssh' file.
+The location of this file varies between platforms.

 Following are some examples of how Aspera may be used to download ENA data:

 Unix